For many second-degree burns, home treatment is all that is needed for healing and to prevent other problems.

 Wash your hands before cleaning a burn.
 Do not touch the burn with your hands or anything dirty, because open blisters can easily be infected.

-Put on an antibiotic ointment.
-Ointments such as Bacitracin or Polysporin can be used each time you clean the burn.
 Do not put sprays or butter on burns, because this traps the heat inside the burn.

 Bandaging the burn